-Allowances are based on the executive employment agreement and may include expat allowance, company car allowance, rent allowance and security bond and school-fee allowance received (i) from subsidiaries and related joint venture entities.

-Other short-term benefits consist of exchange gain/(loss) due to foreign currency translation from Omani Rial to Australian Dollars on Mr. Bera's salary.
-Appointed 2 July 2020.
-Remuneration, in his capacity as Company Secretary, paid to (iii)

-(iv) Fortuna Advisory Group.
+- (i) Allowances are based on the executive employment agreement and may include expat allowance, company car allowance, rent allowance and security bond and school-fee allowance received from subsidiaries and related joint venture entities. - Non-cash benefits include net leave and/or end of service gratuity accrued or paid to relevant labour laws - (iii) Other short-term benefits consist of exchange gain/(loss) due to foreign currency translation from Omani Rial to Australian Dollars on Mr. Bera's salary. - (iv) Appointed 2 July 2020.
+Remuneration, in his capacity as Company Secretary, paid to Fortuna Advisory Group.